-Funding
+Funding and Governance

 The TSA obtains revenue from several sources.
 During these first five years, our Founding Members will contribute a significant amount of financial and 'in kind' support to start the organisation off on a sound financial footing.
-Most this funding will come from Tideway, which provided an initial donation and thereafter further funding to cover the start-up costs and the majority of the ongoing manning costs through to 2020.
+Most of this funding comes from Tideway, which provided an initial donation and thereafter further funding to cover the start-up costs and the majority of the ongoing staff costs through to 2020.

-From 2017 onwards, the Tideway funding will be supplemented by an annual training levy included in the PLA Annual Port Dues (APD), to be paid by all vessel operators who pay APD.
-This will ensure that all Thames operators contribute to the improvement of the training regime and skills on the River, and have a share in the success of the TSA.
+From 2018,, the Tideway funding has been supplemented by an annual training levy included in the PLA Annual Port Dues (APD), paid by all vessel operators who pay APD.
+This ensures that all Thames operators contribute to the improvement of the training regime and skills on the River and have a share in the success of the TSA.

 A small and proportionate membership fee is paid by businesses who wish to become Employer Members of the TSA and be actively involved in the design and delivery of relevant training.
-They will also, as a condition of membership, sign up to the TSA Charter and Code of Ethics that sets out the minimum expectations of participating companies, including the need to raise standards and improve safety practices on the River Thames.
+They will also, as a condition of membership, sign up to the TSA Charter and Code of Ethics that sets out the expectations of participating companies.

-Affiliate membership is open to organisations or individuals who are not required to pay APD but have an associated interest in marine/ports skills and training, and are willing to contribute financial and/or other support and to abide by the Charter.
+Affiliate membership is open to organisations or individuals who are not required to pay APD but have an associated interest in marine/ports skills and training and are willing to contribute financial and/or other support and to abide by the Charter.
 In addition, the TSA is actively seeking sponsorship from relevant organisations and institutions that have direct links to or an interest in supporting maritime skills and training on the Inland Waterways or in the wider maritime sector.
-This support could provide direct financial support to fund, for example, apprenticeships, bursaries and/or scholarships or direct financial support to training provision.
+This support could provide direct financial support to fund, for example, apprenticeships, bursaries and/or scholarships or be direct financial support to training provision.

 We also work closely with a wide range of organisations whose own aims, objectives and activities are similar to or align with and indirectly support our own.
-These 'supporting members' include organisations such as the London Nautical School, the Worshipful Company of Shipwrights and the Marine Society & Sea Cadets.
+These 'supporting members' include organisations such as the London Nautical School, the Worshipful Company of Shipwrights, London Youth Rowing and the Marine Society & Sea Cadets.